 Safe, Private, and Tender Care

-Our team is here to help anyone affected by sexual assault – not only right after, it happens, but also days or weeks after an assault.
+Our team is here to help anyone affected by assault – not only right after, it happens, but also days or weeks after.
 We provide tender care designed to meet each patient’s medical and emotional needs, with services that include:

 A medical forensic exam and record

 - Help with concerns about sexual infection and pregnancy

 - Discharge planning and referrals to the right services, such as police departments, shelters, or counseling services

 If it has been more than three days since an assault happened for children under the age of 13, or more than five days since an assault happened for people 13 years or older, you would go to a Forensic Care Clinic and not the Emergency Room.
 Call for an appointment at 269.930.0005.
 You will be given directions to the clinic at that time.

 We will meet with you and/or your child to discuss any questions or concerns you might have.
 Each visit is based on your needs.
 Visits often include a complete exam by our nurses.
 We’ll also spend time talking one-to-one with you and/or your child to get a complete medical history.
 By the end of the visit, we hope to have a better picture of you or your child’s health.
 The length of the visit may vary, but you should plan to set aside three hours.

 How Should I Prepare My Child for the Visit?

 It is a good idea to schedule your day so that your child is well-rested and well-fed before the exam.
 Please bring your child’s favorite toy, blanket, book, or anything else that will help them feel safe.
 Most of all, please explain to your child that we are here to help.